Why do only certain people in your field rise to national prominence?

 4. Visible Experts tend to write often, producing blog posts, monthly columns, and articles.

-5. Because they publish educational – not promotional – content with consistency and frequency, they are able to derive a good amount of ROI from two techniques that are particularly challenging for many: email marketing and SEO.
+5. Because they publish educational – not promotional – content with consistency and frequency, they can derive a good amount of ROI from two techniques that are particularly challenging for many: email marketing and SEO.

 The Most Essential Personal Branding Tools

-Here are the 7 most impactful tools you need as part of your personal branding strategy:
+Here are the 7 most impactful tools you need as part of your branding strategy:

 Whether written by yourself or a ghostwriter, a book addressing your area of expertise is a critical credibility builder.
 The book can be published traditionally, and can deliver instant credibility.